Writing a lambda calculus interpeter in a new language and an old language

 env <- get

-put (insert i e env)
+put (MP.insert i new env)

 eval_env :: Expr -> State Env Expr